Don Imus: 1988–2007: WFAN and national syndication

-On October 7, 1988, after WNBC was sold to Emmis Broadcasting, the station permanently signed off the air to have WFAN, an all-sports station, move to the station's signal.
-The entire station staff was let go except Imus and his radio show team, who stayed to become WFAN's morning show.

 In 1989, Imus signed a five-year deal to continue his show on WFAN.
 In April 1989, Imus was inducted into the National Radio Hall of Fame.
 Later in 1989, Imus accepted an invitation to become an honorary assistant coach for a basketball game between the Fordham Rams and La Salle Explorers the following January.

 The show began syndication in June 1993 when it was simulcast on WEEI in Boston, followed by four other stations around the country.
-They began simulcasting on MSNBC in 1996.

 Imus was instrumental in raising over $60 million for the Center for the Intrepid, a Texas rehabilitation facility for soldiers wounded in the Iraq War.
-The largest technological center of its kind in the country, it is designed to treat disabled veterans and help them with their transition back into the community.
-Imus also took on the cause of the living conditions at the Walter Reed Army Medical Center, visiting wounded veterans at the hospital to boost morale.
-Imus's reporting preceded Army resignations, including that of Lieutenant General Kevin Kiley, then Army Surgeon General.
-Imus had earlier criticized Kiley's personal fitness for military duty and dedication to wounded soldiers.

 2007–2018: WABC and retirement

 The program was heard on WABC starting on December 3, 2007.
 In 2018, Cumulus Media informed Imus that the company was going to stop paying him because of the bankruptcy reorganization that Cumulus was undergoing.
 The show aired its final episode on March 29, 2018.